Happy Spring Issue!

 I’ve been guest blogging about You Can Write—Really!
 Read what I have to say here:http://dawnsreadingnook.blogspot.com/2015/03/welcome-kelli-wilkins.html?zx=585fbe0deecb6c17

-Did you know that one year ago I had two historical romances published within days of each other?
-Last April, Wilderness Bride and Dangerous Indenture made their spring debuts.
-Both full-length novels have unique storylines, feisty heroines, and steamy love scenes.
-If you missed these exciting historicals, catch up on them here:
+Last April, Dangerous Indenture made its spring debuts.
+This full-length novels has a unique storyline, a feisty heroine, and steamy love scenes.
+If you missed it, catch up here:

 Dangerous Indenture is available in several ebook formats: